Coordinated Admission Program Universities The University of Texas at Tyler

 For more information about on-campus housing and the residency requirement policy at UT Tyler, visit the UT Tyler Residence Life Office in UCN 210, call the office at 903-566-7008 or send an e-mail to firstname.lastname@example.org.

 Under the Texas Success Initiative (TSI), undergraduate students entering Texas public institutions of higher education must be assessed for readiness to enroll in freshman-level academic coursework.
-Although some students will be exempt, others will be required to take one of the four testing instruments approved by the Texas Higher Education Coordinating Board.
-They include:
+Although some students will be exempt, others will be required to take the TSI Assessment.

-UT Tyler must receive your scores on one of the tests listed above in order for you to attend orientation and register for classes at the university.
-If you're exempt from the THEA test based on ACT, SAT or TAKS scores, those scores must be submitted to UT Tyler's Office of Admissions.
+UT Tyler must receive your TSI Assessment scores in order for you to attend orientation and register for classes at the university.
+If you are TSI exempt based on ACT, SAT or TAKS scores, those scores must be submitted to UT Tyler's Office of Admissions.

 If you are deficient in any area of TSI, you will be required to enroll in developmental course work in the area of deficiency during your freshman year at UT Tyler.
 Developmental courses will not count toward the 30 credit hours that are required to successfully complete the Coordinated Admission Program.

-Placement in a math course during your freshman year is based on SAT, ACT, THEA or local test scores taken prior to entering UT Tyler.
-You may be required to enroll in a developmental course if THEA scores are not deemed sufficient for college level math.
+Placement in a math course during your freshman year is based on SAT, ACT, TSI or local test scores taken prior to entering UT Tyler.
+You may be required to enroll in a developmental course if your scores are not deemed sufficient for college level math.
 The Advising Center will help determine which courses you'll need to take.

 Contact the UT Tyler Advising Center at 903-566-7079 for more information.